alsace-research/alsace-research/README.md

 ## Welcome to Alsace Research

-"Geography as Strategy: Locating Alpha with Precision."
+"*Geography as Strategy: Locating Alpha with Precision.*"

 </div>